 Conditions Treated with Bioidentical Hormones

 Bioidentical Hormone Replacement Therapy can help a number of conditions that are a result of hormone decline or imbalances.
 Hormones can become imbalanced at any age, and may cause a wide variety of health issues and complaints.
-Dr. Melanson, a Montreal Bioidentical Hormone Doctor and her staff can test for imbalances and properly prescribe the hormones that can help to correct the issues.
+Mireille Mousseau, R.N., a Quebec Bioidentical Hormone Specialist and her staff can test for imbalances and properly prescribe the hormones that can help to correct the issues.